Robust Sensitivity Analysis for Stochastic Systems: Mathematical Developments for Finite Horizon Problems

-For $T>1$, the main technical challenge is the product form $\underline{L}_T$ that appears in the objective function in \eqref{max L}.
-This hinders a direct convexity argument in finding an optimal change of measure $L^*$.
-To get around, we shall introduce a fixed point equation to find a candidate solution, and use an induction argument to establish optimality.
-The following subsections will implement these step-by-step.
+The main technical challenge on implementing the above scheme is the product form $\underline{L}_T$ that appears in the objective function in \eqref{max L}.
+In this regard, our key development is a characterization of the optimal solution of the Lagrangian relaxation via a fixed point equation on a suitable functional space.